sean-codes/microprojects/README.md

 ## How it works
 > Don't forget to use `npm install`!

-The site and projects are built using gulp.
-Use `gulp new` to start a new project or `gulp watch` to edit existing ones.
+View all the projects by opening index.html in the root of this repository

+Individual projects can be demoed from its own `project/index.html`.

+**gulp** Runs the default task that builds the entire site and projects

+**gulp new** Duplicated the template file and creates a new folder in the projects directory.
+Also starts watching for changes.

+**gulp watch** Watch for changes to existing projects

-Making changes to a projects src pug(html), scss(css), and js files causes the indidividual project to be built.
+Making changes to a projects src pug(html), scss(css), and js files causes only the indidividual project to be updated.

-Each project can be demoed from its own `project/index.html`.
+When gulp is run the reload.json is updated causing autoreload to run

 A project list is kept in the `www.json` and is used to build the `index.html` in the root of this repository.